Magisk-Modules-Repo/IPControl/README.md

         -> `acs --method es60` will enable charging for 60 seconds -> `acs --method d%40` will disable charging until 40%
         -> `acs --method em30` will enable charging for 30 minutes

-    [--init]

-        Initialize ACSwitch, device must be charging concurrently.
-        This is required each time kernel or ACSwitch is updated.

-        -> `acs --init` will initialize ACSwitch

     [--daemon] <action>